alnhnt/PICAXE/Fairy_Lights-Simple_Experiment/README.md

 # Fairy Lights - Simple Experiment

 This experiment records some findings about PICAXE output resistance and voltage drop with load.
-It exists because of the fun in creating AC for LED strings without using the usual series resistor.
+It exists because of the fun in creating AC for LED strings without the usual series resistor.
 This goes against best practise of using a resistor or current limiter with LEDs and, as a word of caution, you have to prove sufficient LED forward voltage first!

 In the experiment the PICAXE 08M2 managed to raise the current from 13mA to 20mA for a set of fairly dim ex-solar power lights.
 The eventual project used the 08M2 to drive a L9110 H-Bridge with higher load though.
 At 8MHz the 08M2 toggled 2 outputs at 114Hz and provided 140us deadbands to prevent shoot-through current on the H-Bridge.